IBM/cloudpakforapplications-appmod-workshop/workshop/generatedContent/helm101/README.md

 * Have a running Kubernetes cluster.
 See the [IBM Cloud Kubernetes Service](https://cloud.ibm.com/docs/containers/cs_tutorials.html#cs_cluster_tutorial) or [Kubernetes Getting Started Guide](https://kubernetes.io/docs/setup/) for details about creating a cluster.
 * Have Helm installed and initialized with the Kubernetes cluster.
 See [Installing Helm on IBM Cloud Kubernetes Service](Lab0/README.md) or the [Helm Quickstart Guide](https://helm.sh/docs/intro/quickstart/) for getting started with Helm.

+> *Note: For the workshop we will be using the pre-provisioned IKS clusters, so these requirements have already been met.*

 ## Helm Overview

 Helm is a tool that streamlines installation and management of Kubernetes applications.
 It uses a packaging format called "charts", which are a collection of files that describe Kubernetes resources.
 It can run anywhere (laptop, CI/CD, etc.) and is available for various operating systems, like OSX, Linux and Windows.